 Insert into the Contract Compliance - Departures form any relevant information where a tenderer either partially complies or cannot comply with a particular clause of the Specimen Contract including the Schedules.

 8.2.
-'Preferred', 'Strongly Preferred' and 'Optional' Clauses
+'Preferred' and 'Optional' Clauses

-Respond in the Contract Compliance - Preferred and Optional form to clauses of the Specimen Contract, including Schedules, that are identified as 'Preferred', 'Strongly Preferred' or 'Optional'.
+Respond in the Contract Compliance - Preferred and Optional form to clauses of the Specimen Contract, including Schedules, which are identified as 'Preferred' or 'Optional'.

 9. CERTIFICATIONS

 9.1.
 Air Operator's Certificate